 Homeless Prevention Program

-B. The applicant must have an annual gross income of less than 50% of AMI.
+- Households who have an annual gross income of less than 50% of AMI based on geographic region.

-D. The applicant must face the threat of losing their place of residence as evidenced by:
+- The household is facing the threat of losing their residence as evidenced by: